About This Chapter

 - Understand how geographic information system (GIS) is used to make decisions

 - Outline map scale and projection

-Because these videos are accessible on any tablet, computer or smartphone with an internet connection, you can study whenever it works best for you.
-Along with each lesson, we've included a self-assessment quiz that allows you to see how well you've understood what you've learned.
+Because these videos are accessible on any tablet, computer or smartphone with an Internet connection, you can study whenever it works best for you.
+Along with each lesson, we've included a self-assessment quiz that allows you to see how well you've understood what you've studied.
 If you need any help as you move through the chapter, submit your questions through the Dashboard for an expert to answer.

 1. Types of Regions: Formal, Functional & Vernacular

 There are many different ways to divide land up into regions.
 In this lesson, we'll look at the common types of regions in geography, including formal regions, functional regions, and vernacular regions.

 2. How to Construct and Interpret a Scale Map